joematthews/extreme-angular/README.md

 > [!TIP]
 > For end-to-end testing, see the [End to End Testing (e2e)](#end-to-end-testing-e2e) section under Optional Configuration.

+> [!TIP]
+> Want VS Code Test Explorer integration?
+See the [experimental workaround](docs/vitest-ide-workaround.md).
+Note: this is unsupported and may break with future Angular updates.

 ### VS Code

 The following VS Code extensions will be recommended when opening the project ([.vscode/extensions.json](.vscode/extensions.json)):